-How to setup Virtual Audio Cable :
+How to set up Virtual Audio Cable

-- Download it from here and Install it with Admin Privilege.
+- Download it from here and Install it with admin privilege.

-- Then launch the Control Panel of the application.
+- Then, launch the Control Panel of the application.

-- By default there will be one cable created for you.
-Check the box which says mic under connected Source Lines.
-Leave rest of the settings to default.
+- By default, it will create one cable for you.
+Check the box that says Mic under Connected source lines.

 - Launch Windows Media Player.
-Press Alt and Go to Tools > Options >Devices > Speakers
+Press Alt and Go to Tools > Options >Devices > Speakers.

-- Change the speaker choice to Line 1 (Virtual Audio Cable)
+- Change the speaker choice to Line 1 (Virtual Audio Cable).

 - Keep a song ready to play.